tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 > desire and discipline to become true disciples of Jesus Christ.

 I find it noteworthy that Elder Uchtdorf mentions _meekness_ in connection to this kind of humble, growth-oriented faith.
-Meekness, according to Elder David
+This, I believe, is a clue to how we can avoid building on a sandy foundation of false certainty.

-A. Bednar, "is a defining attribute of the Redeemer and is distinguished by righteous responsiveness, willing submissiveness, and strong self-restraint."^[["Meek and Lowly in Heart"](https://www.churchofjesuschrist.org/study/general-conference/2018/04/meek-and-lowly-of-heart?lang=eng)]
+Meekness, according to Elder David A. Bednar, "is a defining attribute of the Redeemer and is distinguished by righteous responsiveness, willing submissiveness, and strong self-restraint."^[["Meek and Lowly in Heart"](https://www.churchofjesuschrist.org/study/general-conference/2018/04/meek-and-lowly-of-heart?lang=eng)]
 Each of these characteristics supports our effectual faith, but I think Elder Uchtdorf's point is that meekness is not just a "nice-to-have" when it comes to